Columbus, Georgia: Mayor

+Mayors are limited to two consecutive terms.
+B. H. "Skip" Henderson III currently serves as mayor of Columbus since 2019.
+He succeeded Teresa Tomlinson, and will be succeeded by former city manager Isaiah Hugley in January 2029.

 City council

 The city council of Columbus, known as the Columbus Council, is composed of ten elected council members, eight of whom serve individual districts and two of whom serve the city at large.
 The city has a council–manager government, with the city council appointing the city manager to implement city policy.
-Isaiah Hugley served as city manager from 2005-2025 and is currently vacant.
+Isaiah Hugley served as city manager from 2005-2025.
+After a search lasting more than a year, Tyson Begly was selected as the new city manager and approved by the Columbus Council on June 9th 2026.